Binghamton EOP Success

 - U.S. citizenship is not a requirement for admission to EOP.
 However, you must meet New York state residency, income and academic requirements.
 If admitted, you will receive all academic and social support the program offers; however, you are not eligible to receive any financial support from the program.

-First-Year Application Process (for fall)
+First-Year Application Process

 After your application and academic record (high school transcript and test scores, if you have chosen to submit them) are reviewed, we will send you one of the following notifications:

 - You are eligible for financial review.
 Submit the required financial documentation, if you haven’t already done so.
 Your acceptance isn’t guaranteed.